 FSSAI Regulations for Packaging and Labelling:

-As per the Food Safety and Standards (Packaging and Labelling) Regulations, 2011, the food articles being packaged need to be well-labelled.
+As per the Food Safety and Standards (Packaging and Labelling) Regulations, 2011, the food articles being a packaged need to be well-labeled.
 The label must have the following information:

 - The name of the food